NMNayan57/noyon57/README.md

 ### i am a Student, Developer, And also Sometime Instructor!
 - 🔭  I'm currently Working on Android Development and Competitive Programming!
-- 🌱  I'm currently learning C++,Java,Android Studio and everything 😎...
+- 🌱  I'm currently learning C++,javaScript,machine learning,cyberSecurity 😎...
 - 🗻  I'm looking to collaborate with other Developers
 - 🌩️  Fun fact: I love to play games, read books and travel
 - <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be more than happy to meet you!</b> :)</em>